XYGDeveloper/common-package-create/README.md

 Note: If you’re not familiar with Swift Packages or Swift Package Manager you can find out more by reading Swift Package Manager for iOS.
 You should have a Swift Package for distributing your XCFramework.
 You’ll create one in the next section.
 Then you can share your fancy framework by publishing it on GitHub.
 Preparing the Swift Package
+Note: If you’re not familiar with Swift Packages or Swift Package Manager you can find out more by reading [Swift Package Manager for iOS](https://www.raywenderlich.com/7242045-swift-package-manager-for-ios).
 #### 1. add Package.swift file

 ```